kikegomezgit/State_Manager/README.md

 example of document inserted manually on apicall
 keypoints:
-    -apicalls has to exist to be used by steps on workflowBlueprint 1-
+    -apicalls has to exist to be used by steps on workflowBlueprint -authorization can and has to be implemented using same blueprint logic 1-
 {
     "_id": {